sharma1981/liteExchange/README.md

 d) Outgoing message processor which is a fine grained MPMC queue will process the outgoing messages and send responses back to the clients.

+For more implementation details please see https://github.com/akhin/cpp_multithreaded_order_matching_engine/blob/master/documentation/README_CodeDetails.md

-**5. Build dependencies :** For Linux , the project is built and tested with GCC4.8 only on CentOS7.
+**3. Build dependencies :** For Linux , the project is built and tested with GCC4.8 only on CentOS7.

 As for Windows it is using MSVC1200(VS2013).
 An important note about VS2013 , its version shouldn`t be later then Update2 as the project is using C++11 curly brace initialisation in MILs and MSVC rollbacked that feature starting from Update3 :